 I made it to my seat as quick as I could, and looked back out the window.
 Then signs we were passing looked foreign to me.
 Streets I never even heard of.
 But eventually I recognized one.
 Dover Street.
 I got a good friend that lived there.
 I was sure I could crash at their place until morning and get on the proper bus.
 And away from all this glaring.

 I slowly shifted in my seat as I reached for the cord to signal for a stop.
-But as I reached for it, The baby the woman was holding started crying.
-I looked back to see the mother try to calm the baby, but something about its cry seemed erie.
+But as I reached for it, the baby the woman was holding started crying.
+I looked back to see the mother try to calm the baby, but something about its cry seemed eerie.
 Like something was off.

 I couldn’t take it anymore.
 The glaring was one thing, but something wasn’t right, and I needed to get off now.
 I pulled the cord, and two long, slow chimes rang out.
 No “Stop Requested” light came on.
 Not even a glance from the driver.
 No. What followed was even more terrifying.